jadecobra/python_tdd_exercises/DATA_STRUCTURES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-We just learned about `None`, which also introduced us to all the `objects` that it is not.
-Let's do the same with the first `object` we encountered `False`.
+We just learned about `None`, which also introduced us to all the `objects` that it is not. let us do the same with the first `object` we encountered `False`.
 What is `False` in python?

 ### <span style="color:red">**RED**</span>: make it fail